Plumsail/forms-docs/SharePoint/how-to/language.rst

 .. code-block:: javascript

-    if(_spPageContextInfo.currentUICultureName == "es-ES"){
+    if(_spPageContextInfo.currentUICultureName == 'es-ES'){
-      return "b442f350-2949-4d95-b13c-ac4063ab34e4";
+      return 'b442f350-2949-4d95-b13c-ac4063ab34e4';
    }

-You only need to replace **"es-ES"** with the name of the |language/culture| you want supported and the ID of the Form Set can be copied at the bottom of the editor:
+You only need to replace **'es-ES'** with the code of the |culture| that you want to be supported and the ID of the Form Set can be copied at the bottom of the editor:

 |pic5|

 .. |pic5| image:: ../images/how-to/language/how-to-language-form-set-id.png
    :alt: Form Set ID

-.. |language/culture| raw:: html
+.. |culture| raw:: html

-   <a href="https://docs.microsoft.com/en-us/bingmaps/rest-services/common-parameters-and-types/supported-culture-codes" target="_blank">language/culture</a>
+   <a href="https://docs.microsoft.com/en-us/bingmaps/rest-services/common-parameters-and-types/supported-culture-codes" target="_blank">culture</a>